Animal Care FAQs

 Who is responsible for inventory/census tracking and reporting?

-DAR animal care staff enter cage counts.
+ACP animal care staff enter cage counts on a weekly basis.
 The principal investigator is responsible for reporting animal breeding production on a regular basis.
 These numbers can be entered from your PI dashboard using the "Manage Animals" button to the right of each title, then click the "Breeding" tab to make your entries.
 Once entered, your usage will automatically appear in Section 2.1 (Species, sources, and numbers) of your protocol.
 A "how-to" document has been added to the PI Dashboard screen.
 Note: Neonates that are used for research need to be recorded on the research protocol’s breeding tab by the PI’s lab.

-How does DAR determine what C-FOAPAL to charge when animals are ordered?
+How does ACP determine what C-FOAPAL to charge when animals are ordered?

-PIs must enter the CFOP information into the ACP-LAB (DAR) BIO system, see the ACP-LAB (DAR) BIO Instructions.
+PIs or their assigned financial proxies must enter the CFOP information into the ACP-LAB (DAR) BIO system, see the ACP-LAB (DAR) BIO Instructions.
+ACP staff cannot make these changes on the PI's behalf.

 When does the C-FOAPAL change?